speakeasy-api/speakeasy/README.md

 Want to learn more about our methodology?
 Here is a [blog post](https://www.speakeasyapi.dev/post/client-sdks-as-a-service) to learn more about our generators as compared to the OSS options.
 If you're interested in having managed Github repos generated for your SDKs or enterprise support reach out to us [here](https://www.speakeasyapi.dev/request-access) or [come chat with us](https://calendly.com/d/drw-t98-rpq/simon-sagar-speakeasy).
 We'd love to help you build out API dev ex.

-> We may capture telemetry on usage of the CLI to better understand API (OpenAPI) features so that we can build better code generators and other tools over time
+> We may capture metadata on usage of the CLI to better understand API (OpenAPI) features so that we can build better code generators and other tools over time

 ## Installation